poptip/twice/README.md

 This is emitted if the maximum retry is reached for a method with a certain algorithm.
 At which point you can pause the stream or whatever until you figure out what went wrong.

+### Event: 'timeout'

+Stream has timed out and will be reconnecting soon.

 ### Event: 'data'
 * `Object` - Contains all of the data from the message received.